My Eye-Opening Experience

 Not only is there greater value in ordering from Sonlight because of the ease of ordering and the free shipping, but there are also significant perks.

-SonlightCares™ include a 10% discount on every order for a whole year, free access to the very active Sonlight Forums (where you'll find a very supportive homeschool community), and free domestic shipping on any order of any dollar amount for a year.
+SonlightCares™ includes a 10% discount on every order for a whole year and free domestic shipping on any order of any dollar amount for a year.
 And if your children use at least five History / Bible / Literature programs in their K-12 education (including the high school levels), they could win significant college money through Sonlight's scholarship competition.

 And finally, Sonlight regularly contributes to Kingdom causes.
 Last year, nearly two-thirds of Sonlight's post-tax profits went to missions organizations.
 We count it a privilege to support international missions, Bible translation.
 When I purchase from Sonlight, I am part of it all.